-- A comment on a student's Classwork Effort, Homework Effort and Progress. - An indication of a student's 'Working Towards' grade.
+- A comment on a student's Classwork Effort, Homework Effort and Progress. - An indication of a student's 'Working Towards' Grade.
 This is the grade the teacher believes, based on current performance and expected trajectory, the student is most likely to achieve at the end of the course.
-This grade may change depending on a student's progress and attainment throughout their course. - A brief extract of the most recent marks from the Electronic Markbook. - Attendance data for that subject for the period reviewed. - Reviews will be shared in College with students via teacher/tutor and an action plan will be created from this. - Reviews are visible to parents/carers on the Parent Portal.
+This grade may change depending on a student's progress and attainment throughout their course. - A summary of assessment results from each subject/unit area. - Attendance and punctuality data for that subject for the period reviewed. - Reviews will be shared in College with students via myLoreto; teachers and tutors may help students create action plans to work towards improvements where appropriate. - Reviews are visible to parents/carers on the Parent Portal and we encourage all parents/carers to access these and to monitor their child's progress. - If you wish to discuss any concerns regarding your child's reviews, please contact their Head of Hall. - Students' reviews, alongside their assessment results, help to inform decisions about students' progression into Upper Sixth and their programme of study/exam entries.